aditya109/goodreads-api-project/README.md

 # goodreads-api-project
 Project for mining data off goodsread-api

-Instruction and documentation for the file : README.docx
+Instruction and documentation for the file : DOCUMENTATION.docx